Le-Vincent56/Voror/README.md

 ## Your Additions

 -   A mechanic of protecting a number of villagers from the monsters, adding both a bonus to the score depending on how many villagers are alive, as well as another type of lose condition besides health; you can lose if all the villagers die.
+-   Enemies will target whoever is closer, you or a villager.
+That might mean you have to put yourself in harms way to prevent the monsters from killing all the villagers.
 -   The effects of Sigils, or power-ups that allow for temporary boosts for the player, such as a speed-up and faster shooting and slashing.
 Sigils might also invoke the power of gods, such as striking an area with Thor's lightning, removing monsters within that area.

 ## Sources